During this Case, You Will Learn How Touchplan

 Everyone is Using It

-A shovel has not hit the ground just yet, and still, everyone involved in the project is working in Touchplan.
+A shovel has not hit the ground just yet, and still, everyone involved in the project is working in Touchplan as part of the schematic design.
 If you look at the project on the screen, what you see is hundreds of tags.
 Each role in Touchplan represents a company, and the colors represent all of the disciplines – all of the design disciplines, code consultants, the owner team, McCarthy, everybody’s in it.

 “We’re using Touchplan to organize all the work that is happening on the project,” said Whitesel.
 “There is a lot of activity occurring for the development of the design for the building.
 We also have functional teams for things like technology, estimating and scheduling.
 All of these and the associated support services, they’re all using Touchplan so we can see how the whole picture is coming together.
 The team is fully engaged in Touchplan, and it’s completely embedded in our team’s workflow and culture.”